Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 ## Security Dilution

-Consensus systems compete for security,<br/>and they have reason to attack each other.
+Consensus systems compete for security,<br />and they have reason to attack each other.

-Emergence of obscure/niche "Proof of X" algorithms<br/>to shelter from attack only goes so far.
+Emergence of obscure/niche "Proof of X" algorithms<br />to shelter from attack only goes so far.

 ---v

 ## ⚔ Blockchain Wars

-Systems with high security have the<br/>incentive to attack systems with low security<br/>whom they perceive as competitors.
+Systems with high security have the<br />incentive to attack systems with low security<br />whom they perceive as competitors.

 > For fun and profit.